shohei-kojima/MEGAnE/README.md

 ### Step 2.
 Joint calling
 - After the analysis of multiple BAM/CRAM files, you can make a joint call.
 - This will take several hours when merging 1000s samples.
+- MEGAnE supports joint calling from massive WGS (e.g. 10s of thousands).
+For more details, please see detailed the instruction PDF file found in `docs` directory.

 ```
 sif=/path/to/MEGAnE_[version].sif